 The family member plays a significant role in governing and managing the foundation throughout its life.
 Most family foundations are run by family members who serve as trustees or directors on a voluntary basis, receiving no compensation.
 Some large family foundations hire CEOs to run the foundation and employ much staff.

 Family foundations come in all sizes.
-Some are enormous and work on an international scale, such as the Bill and Melinda Gates Foundation while others are small foundations often focused on a single issue or a particular location.
+Some are enormous and work on an international scale, such as the Bill & Melinda Gates Foundation while others are small foundations often focused on a single issue or a particular location.

 Public Charities and Community Foundations